 Praised by Former Secretary of State Hillary Clinton for her innovative reforms in an impoverished country, as President, Dr. Banda assisted more than 400,000 women to become financially independent through innovative programs such as saving circles: business training and educational endeavors.
-During her tenure as President, she announced her intention to overturn Malawi's ban on homosexuality.
-This action would make Malawi the second African national to legalize same-sex activity.

 President Banda founded the Joyce Banda Foundation which has provided educational programs for over one million youth through initiatives focusing on sports and HIV/AIDS education; built health clinics which provide care for 15,000 orphans.
 The Foundation also created the "One Goat, and One Cow" per family program to help stem the tide of rural flight.

 Lawrence O'Donnell is an education advocate who uses his celebrity on behalf of children.
 O'Donnell, along with UNICEF, started the K.I.N.D. campaign (Kids in Need of Desks) to provide tens of thousands of desks to hundreds of schools in Malawi.
 For O'Donnell, "Education is a child's passport to a brighter future."
 His campaign to focus on the education of girls in Malawi is providing thousands of girls with the chance for independence and a healthier life.